DSiB-G2/G2-CovPipeline/README.md

 Snakedeploy will create two folders workflow and config.
 The former contains the deployment of the chosen workflow as a Snakemake module, the latter contains configuration files which will be modified in the next step in order to configure the workflow to your needs.
 Later, when executing the workflow, Snakemake will automatically find the main Snakefile in the workflow subfolder.

 ### 5) Retrieve samples via scripts
-If a connection to the IKIM cluster is established, you may execute the `retrieve_data.py` script below to directly copy the exemplary `.fastq` samples to your data folder.
+If a connection to the IKIM cluster is established, you may execute the full code block (containing the `retrieve_data.py` script) below to directly copy the exemplary `.fastq` samples to your data folder.
-If no connection is established, you have the option to customize your input file configuration in the subsequent step.
+If no connection is established, you have the option to customize your input file configuration within step 6).
 ```
 mkdir -p data/reference
 wget -O data/retrieve_data.py https://github.com/DSiB-G2/G2-CovPipeline/blob/main/data/retrieve_data.py?raw=true